 Maria Bedoya Toro Munera, Ph.D. became our Senior Vice President of Regulatory Affairs and Quality Assurance in January 2016.
 Dr. Bedoya Toro Munera has more than 30 years of experience in regulatory compliance, quality control and quality assurance within the pharmaceutical industry.
-From 2014 until its sale to Celgene in 2015, Dr. Bedoya Toro Munera served as Senior Vice President of Regulatory Affairs and Quality Assurance at Receptos Inc., Dr. Bedoya Toro Munera served as Senior Director Regulatory Affairs and Quality Assurance at Receptos Inc., Dr. Bedoya Toro Munera served as Senior Director Regulatory Affairs at Eisai Medical Research Inc., from November 2006 to May 2007, moving to Eisai from Ligand Pharmaceuticals, Inc. when Ligand divested their oncology products to Eisai in November 2006.
+From 2014 until its sale to Celgene in 2015, Dr. Bedoya Toro Munera served as Senior Vice President, Regulatory Affairs and Quality Assurance at Receptos Inc., Prior to Receptos, Inc., Dr. Bedoya Toro Munera served as Senior Vice President of Regulatory Affairs and Quality Assurance at Senior Director Regulatory Affairs at Eissi Medical Research Inc., from November 2006 to May 2007, moving to Eissi from Ligand Pharmaceuticals, Inc. when Ligand divested their oncology products to Eissi in November 2006.
 Dr. Bedoya Toro Munera worked as Senior Director Global Regulatory Affairs and Compliance at Ligand from 2003 to 2006.
-From 2000 to 2003, she served as Director Global Regulatory Affairs at Baxter Hyland Immune.
-From 1998 to 2000, Dr. Bedoya Toro Munera worked at BASF Bioresearch Corporation as Director, Regulatory Affairs and Compliance, quality assurance, quality or prophilance, and Ph.D. in bio-analytical chemistry from Ohio University.
-In addition, she has a M.A. in bio-analytical chemistry from Western Michigan University.
+From 2000 to 2003, she served as Director Affairs and Easter Hyland Immunor.
+From 1998 to 2000, Dr. Bedoya Toro Munera worked at BASF Bioresearch Corporation as Director, Regulatory Affairs (Quality, and from 1996 to 1998, she worked as Director, Quality Assurance and Regulatory Compliance at Amylin Pharmaceuticals.
+From 1988 to 1996, Dr. Bedoya Toro Munera worked at Rhone-Poulner Rorer in a number of increasingly responsible positions in regulatory ossurance, quality control and compliance.
+Dr. Bedoya Toro Munera holds an M.B.A. from the University of Chicago, and a Ph.D. in bio-analytical chemistry from Ohio University.
+In addition, she has a M.A. in bio-analytical chemistry and a B.S. in chemistry from Western Michigan University.